Rolex Water Resistance

-If you’re anything like the majority of all Rolex owners, chances are you’ve given little thought to the water resistance of your Rolex.
-Realize it or not, it’s a concern every Rolex owner should have – regardless of the model or how you use it.
+Similar to most Rolex owners, you probably give little thought to your Rolex water resistance rating.
+However, it’s a concern every Rolex owner should have, regardless of the model or how you use it.

 Life Happens – And It Can Affect The Water Resistance Of Your Rolex

 Normal, everyday things which just happen can and do impact the water resistance of your Rolex.
 Have you ever bumped your watch into something like a door knob?
 Chances are, such an impact won’t even scratch the finish, much less do any internal damage.
-But there’s a very real chance that a strong impact could unseat a seal or gasket, which would in turn reduce the water resistance of your watch.
+But there’s a very real chance that a strong impact could unseat a seal or gasket.
+This would, in turn, reduce the water resistance of your watch.
 The worst part is, if it happens, you won’t know it because all outward and visible signs indicate that your watch is just fine.
-Of course, if “life happens” and you do get some visible damage to your watch (like a cracked crystal) then make certain to get the watch repaired before going near water.
+Of course, if life happens and you do get some visible damage to your watch like a cracked crystal, then repair the watch before going near water.

-If the water resistance of your Rolex is compromised, you might get lucky and only experience condensation forming under the crystal – which if caught early usually doesn’t translate into permanent damage.
-If you’re not so lucky, the dial will get wet and usually must be replaced.
-If you’re really unlucky, water will seep into the movement and go unnoticed for months – until the watch’s time keeping functions cease altogether due to water damage.
+If your Rolex water resistance rating is compromised, you might get lucky and only experience condensation forming under the crystal.
+Usually, if this is caught early, doesn’t translate into permanent damage.
+However, if you’re not so lucky, the dial will get wet and usually must be replaced.
+Unfortunately, if you’re really unlucky, water will seep into the movement and go unnoticed for months.
+Eventually, the time-keeping functions will cease altogether due to water damage.
 When this happens, it’s really expensive.
-You start asking questions like “is it cheaper to replace the movement or just by a new watch?”
+You start asking questions like “is it cheaper to replace the movement or just buy a new watch?”
 You don’t ever want to have to ask those kinds of questions.
-Because so many variables outside of their control can impact the water resistance of a watch, most pre-owned Rolex vendors do NOT warranty the water resistance of a pre-owned Rolex.
+Because there are so many variables that can impact the water resistance of a watch, most companies that sell preowned Rolex watches do NOT warranty the water resistance of a pre owned Rolex.

-What can I do to maintain my watch’s water resistance rating?
-In order to ensure your watch remains at the same water resistance level to which it is rated from Rolex, you must regularly pressure check your watch.
-This is particularly true if you do dive with your watch, or engage in other activities which place the watch at greater risk for water penetration.
+Regularly pressure check your watch to maintain its water resistance level.
+This is particularly true if you dive with your watch.
 But it’s also important even if your watch never sees any depth greater than your kitchen sink.
-The good news is that most watch service professionals have the equipment necessary to properly pressure test a watch, and it’s normally not expensive to do.
-Neither is it very expensive to replace the rubber gaskets and seals on a Rolex, which should be done annually at a minimum.
-The cost of regularly pressure testing and maintaining the water resistance rating of your Rolex pales in comparison to the costs of repairing watch damage – which could easily equal the cost of buying another Rolex.
+The good news is that most watch service professionals have the equipment necessary to properly pressure test a watch.
+Generally, this is not expensive to do.
+Neither is it expensive to replace the rubber gaskets and seals on a Rolex.
+You should replace these annually, at a minimum.
+Keep in mind, the costs to pressure test and maintain your Rolex water resistance rating pales in comparison to the costs of repairing watch damage – which could easily equal the cost of buying another Rolex.
 So don’t ignore regular testing and maintenance… and remember to keep that crown screwed down at all times.